methane/python-dstring/README.md

 ```

 datetimetester.py: It uses `if True:` hack to avoid using `dedent()`.
 This hack is not necessary if d-string is used.
-The readability benefit is almost none compared to dedent(), but it is more efficient to process at compile time compared to processing after the f-string is executed.
+The readability benefit is minimal compared to `dedent()`, but it is more efficient to process at compile time compared to processing after the f-string is executed.

 ```python
 # current